ahmaderfani12/StarRider-shader/README.md

 <br>
 ## [Preview on youtube](https://www.youtube.com/watch?v=dvlMRb8_ugw "link title")
 <br>
-Project is on URP and i project the shader on model using world space position, and also add some bloom with HDR color.
+The project is on URP, and I project the shader on the model using world space position and add some bloom with HDR color.

 ### licences
 3d model: